Mitral Valve Regurgitation - Medications

 damage to the heart caused by

 mitral valve regurgitation (MR).
-In chronic regurgitation, they might be used in some people to reduce the severity of regurgitation.
-Or they might be used to treat complications of mitral regurgitation.
-In acute regurgitation, medicine is used as emergency treatment before surgery.
+For chronic regurgitation, they might be used to treat complications of mitral regurgitation.
+They might be used to help treat the heart problem that has caused secondary MR. In acute regurgitation, medicine is used as emergency treatment before surgery.

 Antibiotics.
 If you have an

 dental or surgical procedures.
 The antibiotics help